MorganR/SudokuSpice/SudokuSpiceDocs/releases/v3.2.0/articles/framework.md

     [exact-cover matrix](https://en.wikipedia.org/wiki/Exact_cover).
 The exact-cover matrix combines
     two concepts into a single matrix.
 Each row represents a possible value for a single square, for example "Row: 1, Column: 0, Value: 2".
 We'll represent this in the short-form notation: `R1C0V2`.
-    Each column represents a single constraint that must be satisfied, for example, "Row 1 contains a 2."
+    Each column represents a single objective that must be satisfied, for example, "Row 1 contains a 2."
 We'll represent columns in the short-form notation: "R1V2".
-These rows and columns can be combined into a single matrix containing 1s and 0s, where a 1 is placed in each column (i.e. constraint) that a given row (i.e. possible square value) satisfies.
+These rows and columns can be combined into a single matrix containing 1s and 0s, where a 1 is placed in each column (i.e. objective) that a given row (i.e. possible square value) satisfies.
 For a standard Sudoku puzzle, this looks something like the following:

     |        | R0V1 | R0V2 | ... | R1V1 | R1V2 | ... | C0V1 | C0V2 | ... | B0V1 | V0V2 | ... | B8V8 | B8V9 |